barionleg/ANTs_wiki/ANTs-command-line-parsing-issues.md

 ### Solution for ANTs scripts

-Script arguments with brackets should be quoted, for example `antsCorticalThickness -c "WM[ 4 ]"`.
+Script arguments with spaced brackets should be quoted, for example `antsCorticalThickness -c "WM[ 4 ]"`.

+ANTs scripts have been updated to avoid unwanted filename expansion ([f154285](https://github.com/ANTsX/ANTs/commit/f154285a72c357366a4ad99bd2eef946eb843878)).

 ## File names containing multiple extensions